Alaska

 • Vision (includes visual care, dispensing, or optician services)

-The department will pay for a service rendered by a consulting or referring provider by a telemedicine application.
-Payment to the presenting provider is limited to the rate established for brief evaluation and management of an established patient.
-The department will pay the receiving provider in the same manner as payment is made for the same service provided through traditional mode of delivery, not to exceed 100 percent of the rate established under 7 AAC 145.050.
+The department will pay a rendering provider or a consulting provider in the same manner as payment is made for the same service provided through in-person mode of delivery, not to exceed 100 percent of the rate established under 7 AAC 145.050.

 The department will not pay a physician for experimental therapy, nonmedical outpatient therapy, or nonmedical counseling, including any of the following services: